reliablyhq/documentation/docs/guides/how-it-works/report-templates/index.md

 - A Service Level Oject
 - An array of Report object containing recent history

-It returns a string with emojis shown the results of SLI Reports in your recent history.
+It returns a string with a series of icons showing shown the results of SLI Reports in your recent history.

 An example showing measures where four of the SLOs are met and one SLO that is not met: